Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/3-eth-setup/+page.md

 # About

 1. Create minimal Account Abstraction on Ethereum
-2. Create minimal Account Abstraction on zkSync
+2. Create minimal Account Abstraction on ZKsync
 3. Deploy and send a userOp/transaction through them
     1. Not going to send an AA to Ethereum
     2. But we will send an AA tx to zksync